aleszu/text-mining-course/README.md

   geom_line(stat="identity")
 ```

+## Q&A
-**Question:** Take a look at this helpful stringr [cheat sheet](https://github.com/rstudio/cheatsheets/raw/master/strings.pdf) from RStudio.
-Notice all the fun things you can do!
+**Question 1:** Take a look at this helpful stringr cheat sheet [here](https://github.com/rstudio/cheatsheets/raw/master/strings.pdf) or below.
 What other string-based questions might you want to ask this dataset?

+**Question 2:** Based on the n-gram analysis and string-based calculations we've performed, what other questions could you come up with for the State of the Union speeches or what other dataset might you want to compile for one of the methodologies practices above?

 ![img](img/stringr-cheatsheet.png)